What's new in international trade?

 In recent years the EU has been very active in establishing FTA's with many non-EU countries.
 The most recent (and probably most significant because of its scope) being the one signed with South Korea that came into force in July 2011.
-This trade agreement set the tone for things to come as it is fundamentally a "paperless" one (above certain values).
-Before we look into this in more detail, here are a few of the other 9 FTA's on the horizon:
+This trade agreement has set the tone for things to come as it is fundamentally a "paperless" one (above certain values).
+Here are a few of the other 9 FTA's on the horizon:

 Export Training Services launch a new "Health-Check" service

-International trade is very dynamic with changes happening frequently.
+International trade is dynamic, with changes happening frequently.
 In addition, a company's trading patterns and business can change substantially over a relatively short period of time.
-An example of this is a company who once manufactured goods in the UK/EU and now look to sub-contracting this manufacturing function to somewhere like China or India.
+An example of this is a company who once manufactured goods in the UK/EU and now look to sub-contract this manufacturing function elsewhere, like China or India.
 This creates a massive change to the business.
 Companies become importers and distributors overnight.
 They have changes in their costs, the origin of their products and to the procedures required to be fully HMRC compliant.

-Furthermore, on the exporting side of the international trade scene, British companies appear to be looking more towards the BRIC type markets (Brazil, Russia, India & China) for their growth.
-The EU is in recession and any development in sales might be in more deep-sea markets.
+Furthermore, on the exporting side of the international trade scene, European companies appear to be looking more towards BRIC type markets (Brazil, Russia, India & China) for their growth.
+The EU has been in recession and any development in sales might be in more deep-sea markets.
 The export skills required to deal effectively with these markets are very different from those used when dealing with EU customers/countries.
 Companies may need to take stock of where they are and to ascertain whether their procedures/knowledge levels/systems and cost structures are as robust as they should be.

-The "gap analysis" can include a management report (normally 14-18 page report) or perhaps the more cost-effective solution which is a de-brief meeting at the conclusion of the visit.
+The "gap analysis" can include a management report (normally 14-18 page report) or instead of this formal report, some companies believe a more cost-effective solution is to run a de-brief meeting at the conclusion of the visit, instead of the report.
 During this time the hosting company can make notes and discuss our findings and recommendations.

-Export Training Services has provided this service to many companies over the past 22 years but it has always been viewed as an “add-on” to the main training portfolio.
-In 2012 Export Training Services will be looking to develop this as a core activity within the business with a dedicated resource to meet this requirement.
+Export Training Services has provided this service to many companies over the past 24 years as an additional service to supplement the training part of our business.
+In 2015 Export Training Services will be looking to develop this as a core activity within the business with a dedicated resource to meet this requirement.

 New ISBP Publication - International Standard Banking Practice

-The International Chamber of Commerce (ICC) has a new version of ISBP out from July 2013.
-This new “compliment" to UCP 600 is a key publication for any Letter of Credit specialist who really wishes to clarify when a discrepancy is actually a discrepancy under a Letter of Credit presentation.
+The International Chamber of Commerce (ICC) has a new version of ISBP which was published in 2013.
+This "compliment" to UCP 600 is a key publication for any Letter of Credit specialist who really wishes to clarify when a discrepancy is actually a discrepancy under a Letter of Credit presentation.
 It is a very useful tool in an exporter/importers armoury when dealing with this complex set of procedures: